boirr/Boirr.github.io/README.md

 # The 1960 Indus Water Treaty DAO

-The folders contain original text of the water treaty signed between Goverment of Pakistan and Goverment of India.
+The folders contain text of the water treaty signed between Goverment of Pakistan and Goverment of India.
 The original treaty contains 12 Articles and 8 Annexures.

 Annexure A lists purpose of the treaty by incorporating background of the dispute.